Fei Qinyuan

 Fei Qinyuan (費沁源 (费沁源, Fèi Qìnyuán); born March 20, 2001, in Shanghai, China) is a Chinese idol singer and actress.
 She is a member of Team HII of Chinese idol group SNH48, as well as its sub-unit, Color Girls.

 Early life

 Fei started learning archery and designing from a young age.
-She studied at Shanghai Dajing Junior High School Affiliated to SISU, during then she started learning to play the ukulele.
+She studied at Shanghai Dajing Junior High School Affiliated to SISU, where she started learning to play the ukulele.

 Career

 On 25 July 2015, during SNH48's second General Election, Fei Qinyuan was announced as one of the fifth-generation members of SNH48.
 On 4 December, she made her first public performance during Team XII's first stage, "Theater no Megami", performing "Locker Room Boy" as a center member.

 Since 10 January, Fei has starred in National Girl, and was made champion, however she pulled out on 17 March due to scheduling conflicts.
 On 5 April, she made her film debut by starring in Out of Control together with T.O.P and Cecilia Cheung, which is expected to be released in December 2016.
 On 30 July, during SNH48's third General Election, Fei was ranked 22nd with 20,137.9 votes.

 On July 29, 2017, during SNH48's fourth General Election, Fei came in 40th with 20614.0 votes.

 On February 3, 2018, during SNH48's fourth Request Time, Fei was transferred to Team HII following the disbandment of Team XII as part of the SNH48 Team Shuffle.